 - 'The Fifth Cord' (1971, ‘Giornata nera per l'ariete’) dir. by Luigi Bazzoni - This outstanding giallo stars Franco Nero as a hard-drinking newspaperman who gets involved in a string of brutal murders.
 Although lesser-known in the genre, it features an excellent performance by Nero as well as a surprisingly believable plot.

 - 'What Have You Done to Solange?'
 (1972, ‘Cosa avete fatto a Solange?’) dir. by Massimo Dallamano - After several coeds are murdered at a college, a professor who is involved with a student becomes a suspect, along with several other male and female teachers.
-Very graphic and full of twists.
+Very graphic.

 - 'Amer' (2009) dir. by Hélène Cattet, Bruno Forzani - Searing memories and carnal desires rule the mind of Ana, a young woman in thrall to her own fantasies whose visions and obsessions draw her toward deeper eroticism – and danger, in this modern take on a giallo.

 - 'The Case of the Scorpion’s Tail' (1971, ‘La coda dello scorpione’) dir. by Sergio Martino - The mysterious death of a millionaire spirals into the murder of his suddenly rich wife, which draws the attention of a dogged investigator, who follows a trail of blood to the bitter end.
 Incredibly fun and caper-like, the film features a brilliant score by Bruno Nicolai.

 - 'Tenebre' (1982) dir. by Dario Argento - An American writer in Rome is stalked by a serial killer bent on harassing him while killing all people associated with his work on his latest book.
 This avant-garde giallo is completely bonkers, meta and self-aware.